Fabián Ruiz

 Fabián Ruiz Peña (/es/; born 3 April 1996), also known simply as Fabián, is a Spanish professional footballer who plays as a central midfielder for club Paris Saint-Germain and the Spain national team.
+Widely regarded as one of the best central midfielders in the world, Ruiz won the FIFA World Cup, the UEFA Euro, the UEFA Nations League, multiple UEFA Champions League titles and other club trophies.